GoDaddy TDNAM (The Domain Name Aftermarket) & Auctions

 A closeout domain is a 5-day “buy it now” period for expiring domains registered through GoDaddy.
 These domains have already passed through the GoDaddy expiring auction period (see details above) without receiving any bids.

-This a reverse-price auction which means that the buy it now price will decrease until it reaches a minimum of $5.
+This is a reverse-price auction, which means that the buy it now price will decrease until it reaches a minimum of $5, also known as $5 close outs.

-If this closeout auction ends without the domain being bought, the domain will be then set for deletion and become available in another 5 days.
+If this closeouts auction ends without the domain being bought, the domain will be then set for deletion and become available in another 5 days.

 GoDaddy Regular Auctions